Announcements

 June 24, 2022

 On June 24, 2022, BOEM published a Notice of Availability (NOA) for the Ocean Wind 1 Draft Environmental Impact Statement (DEIS) for Ocean Wind, LLC’s Proposed Wind Energy Facility Offshore New Jersey.
 The NOA initiates a 45-day public comment period that ends August 8th, 2022 at 11:59 pm.
+For more information regarding the virtual public hearing and the dates it will be held, refer here.

 Reducing or Avoiding Impacts of Offshore Wind Energy on Fisheries